Magisk-Modules-Repo/active_edge_system_mod/README.md

 <br/>
 <br/>

+### Requirements

+Android Oreo 8.1 or Android P

 ### Attention

-Ensure you are on an least Oreo 8.1 and have a current TWRP backup ready.
+Ensure have a current TWRP backup ready.
-The module replaces the SystemUIGoogle.apk that could lead to a non booting device
+The module replaces the SystemUIGoogle.apk that could lead to a non booting device.
+You can always also just run the MagiskUninstaller and flash Magisk again afterwards to get out of a bootloop.
 <br/>
 <br/>